dblock/slack-gamebot2/README.md

 ```
 gamebot set api on

-API for team China is on!
+API is now on!
 https://gamebot2.playplay.io/api/teams/57224e65bc526eac95bfe316
 ```

 ```
 gamebot unset api

-API for team China is off.
+API is now off.
 ```

 You will need a token to use the API, DM the bot `set token xyz`, then pass `X-Access-Token: xyz` in a header to the API.